Oral Thrush: A Common Fungal Infection of the Mouth

 How Is Oral Thrush Treated?

-Treatment depends mainly on the form, severity of oral thrush, and your overall health.
+Treatment largely depends on the severity of the infection and your overall health.

-If you suspect antibiotics or corticosteroids are contributing, talk to your doctor about changing your medication or reducing the dosage.
+If you think antibiotics or corticosteroids may be contributing to the issue, consult your doctor about the possibility of changing your medication or adjusting the dosage.

-You can also do a baking soda rinse by adding half a tablespoon of baking soda to a glass of water, which you can do several times a day.
-Numerous studies have highlighted its antimicrobial properties, particularly effective against candida albicans.
-(5)
+A simple baking soda rinse can also be beneficial.
+Mix half a tablespoon of baking soda in a glass of water and rinse several times a day.
+Many studies have demonstrated its antimicrobial properties, especially against Candida albicans.

-However, if your symptoms don't improve after 14 days, it's time to seek professional help.
-When diagnosed with oral thrush, the primary treatment involves applying antifungal creams or gels directly to the affected areas.
-Apply these medications between meals and keep them in contact with the patches for as long as possible.
-This treatment usually lasts one to three weeks.
+If your symptoms do not improve after 14 days, it’s important to seek professional help.
+When diagnosed with oral thrush, the primary treatment typically involves applying topical antifungal creams or gels directly to the affected areas.
+It’s best to apply these medications between meals and ensure they remain in contact with the patches for as long as possible.
+This treatment usually lasts from one to three weeks.

 How to Maintain an Optimal Oral Microbiome

-• Maintain good oral hygiene: Brush your teeth at least twice a day with a soft toothbrush and floss daily to disrupt the biofilm on your teeth surface.
-This biofilm, which contains bacteria and yeast, is a primary contributor to mouth infections like cavities, gum disease, and thrush.
+• Maintain Good Oral Hygiene: Brush your teeth at least twice a day with a soft toothbrush and floss daily to remove biofilm from the surfaces of your teeth and gums.
+This biofilm is a primary culprit behind many mouth infections, including cavities, gum disease, and thrush.

-• Clean your tongue: The tongue can also collect plaque and food debris.
-If not cleaned regularly, a white coating can form, which can lead to problems such as bad breath and infections.
-Use a toothbrush or, even better, a tongue scraper once a day to maintain tongue hygiene.
+• Clean Your Tongue: The tongue can trap plaque and food debris.
+If not cleaned regularly, a white coating can form, leading to issues like bad breath.
+Use a toothbrush or, even better, a tongue scraper once a day to keep your tongue clean.